NetLogo/Sound-Extension/README.md

 ## Building

-Use the NETLOGO environment variabele to tell the Makefile which NetLogo.jar to compile against.
+Use the NETLOGO environment variable to tell the Makefile which NetLogo.jar to compile against.
 For example:

     NETLOGO=/Applications/NetLogo\\\ 5.0beta2 make